 CT Sexual Harassment Training and Laws

 As sexual harassment awareness entered the national spotlight with the #MeToo movement momentum in 2017, states began creating or updating legislation for sexual harassment management training.
-In June 2019, Connecticut became one of these states and enacted Public Acts 19-16 and 19-93; combined they are known as the Time’s Up Act.
+In June 2019, Connecticut became one of these states and enacted Public Acts 19-16 and 19-93; combined, they are known as the Time’s Up Act.

 Some areas of Connecticut Law that were updated by the Time’s Up Act, which went into effect October 1, 2019, included expanding the sexual harassment legislation and requiring many more employers to offer sexual harassment training to employees across the board, not just supervisory employees.
 Workplaces have new Sexual Harassment Law poster/posting requirements and are expected to distribute information regarding illegal sexual harassment, facing larger fines if it is found that they did not.
-Overall, the legislation gives employees much more protection including significant changes to the allowable time-to-file claims and how companies can change employee terms and conditions.
+Overall, the legislation gives employees much more protection, including significant changes to the allowable time to file claims and how companies can change employee terms and conditions.

-Before we dive deeper into this legislation, it is important to understand…
+Before we dive deeper into this legislation, it is important to understand what qualifies as sexual harassment.

 What is the Definition of Sexual Harassment in Connecticut?